 Bringing pets into Thailand is controlled by the Department of Livestock Development(DLD), since the DLD is responsible for the control of animal movements in and out of the country.
 All the information a potential importer requires is contained on the DLD web site.
 Unfortunately, as with many Thai government web sites, navigation to find the relevant information is not easy.

-This short guide is therefore designed to enable anyone bringing a pet into Thailand to find the relevant information easily.
+This short guide is designed to enable anyone bringing a pet into Thailand to find the relevant information easily.
 It does not add anything new to the information provided on the DLD web site.

 Requirements for bringing pets into Thailand-Cats and Dogs

-Full details of requirements relating to the identity, health, transit conditions, inoculations and any subsequent quarantine can be found on the page entitled “the requirements for the importation of dogs and cats into the Kingdom of Thailand.”
+On the old website(prior September 2014) full details of requirements relating to the identity, health, transit conditions, inoculations and any subsequent quarantine can be found on the page entitled “the requirements for the importation of dogs and cats into the Kingdom of Thailand.”

 While the page entitled importation of live animals deals with pre-import process, process at the time of import and post import process.